spaceotter/unplusplus/README.md

   unless they are used, which can result in hidden bugs in libraries where the template's method is incompatible with some template arguments.
 These can be surfaced by unplusplus because it explicitly uses every single member of every template specialization that it can find.
 To resolve
-  this: create an excludes file that lists the broken template methods and pass it to unplusplus.
+  this: create an excludes file that lists the broken template methods and pass it to unplusplus with the `--excludes-file` option.
 * unplusplus tries to emit include directives for C standard library headers, and omit the declarations in them for brevity.
 Unfortunately, there doesn't seem to be a reliable way to tell *which* headers are the C standard library other than listing them all tediously.